soef/alexa-cookie/README.md

 Starting with version 2.0 of this library the proxy approach was changed to be more "as the Amazon mobile Apps" which registers a device at Amazon and uses OAuth tokens to handle the automatic refresh of the cookies afterwards.
 This should work seamless.
 A cookie is valid for 14 days, so it is preferred to refresh the cookie after 5-13 days (please report if it should be shorter).

+## Troubleshooting for getting the cookie and tokens initially
+If you still use the E-Mail or SMS based 2FA flow then this might not work.
+Please update the 2FA/OTP method in the amazon settings to the current process.

+If you open the Proxy URL from a mobile device where also the Alexa App is installed on it might be that it do not work because Amazon might open the Alexa App.
+So please use a device or PC where the Alexa App is not installed

+If you see a page that tells you that "alexa.amazon.xx is deprecated" and you should use the alexa app and with a QR code on it when you enter the Proxy URL" then this means that you call the proxy URL ith a different IP/Domainname then you entered in the "proxy own IP" settings or you adjusted the IP shown in the Adapter configuration.
+The "proxy own IP" setting **needs to** match the IP/Domainname you use to call the proxy URL!

 ## Example:
 See example folder!

 * **example.js** shows how to use the library to initially get a cookie
 * **refresh.js** shown how to use the library to refresh the cookies

 ## Usage
 Special note for callback return for parameter result: